sopier/djangobook-Updated-to-1.8/third-edition/chapter_13.rst

    Figure 13-1: a single server Django setup.

-This works just fine for small- to medium-sized sites, and it's relatively cheap -- you can put together a single-server site designed for Django for well under $3,000.

 However, as traffic increases you'll quickly run into *resource contention* between the different pieces of software.
 Database servers and Web servers *love* to have the entire server to themselves, so when run on the same server